Spiral (bobsleigh, luge, and skeleton): History and current status

 The track was among part of the venues used for the 1998 Winter Olympics that was started in 1990.
 Construction on the track started in November 1993 and was completed in March 1996 with homologation from the International Bobsleigh and Tobogganing Federation (FIBT) on 28 March 1996 and from the International Luge Federation on 24 June 1997.
 This track was referred to as the "Spiral" because of the winding track and dynamic movement of the sleds.

 The track has not been in active use for training or competitions since February 2018 when ice creation ceased.
 The reason for this was due to lack of operating revenue.
 Twenty years since the Nagano Olympics was hosted, various equipment like the electronic display board, refrigeration and lighting systems are needing to be replaced due to obsolescence and wear.
 While the track was in active use, the annual operational and repair budget was 220 million yen.
 However, after the track operations were suspended, the operational budget shrunk to only 20 million yen.

-There are plans to use the Spiral once again as an Olympic sliding venue if Sapporo is successful in its bid to host the 2030 Winter Olympics.
-But, even if the Spiral is used for the 2030 Olympics, there are obvious fears that the track will once again cease to be commercially viable after the Olympics are held.
+There were plans to use the Spiral once again as an Olympic sliding venue if Sapporo was successful in its bid to host the 2030 Winter Olympics.
+But, even if the Spiral was used for the 2030 Olympics, there were obvious fears that the track would once again cease to be commercially viable after the Olympics were held.
+However, Sapporo dropped its bid for 2030.

 As of February 2022, 24 years after the Nagano Olympics was held, with the track no longer in active use nor properly cleaned and maintained, the track has degenerated into a dilapidated state.